Your Applicant Journey

 Make Your Application

 - All applications for Undergraduate study must be made via www.ucas.com.
 Oxford has an early UCAS Deadline of 6:00pm on 15 October.
 You can find more information about submitting your UCAS application here: https://www.ox.ac.uk/admissions/undergraduate/applying-to-oxford/guide/ucas-application

 - Some candidates will need to sit an admissions test and/or submit written work.
 Make sure you check the admissions requirements for your course.

 - If there is any information you think we should be aware of when assessing your application please contact the Admissions Office.
 We also consider various sources of contextual data when assessing UK applicants

 - The purpose of Oxford’s interviews is for our tutors to assess whether you would thrive with our way of teaching.
 They will want to get to know a bit about your love of your subject and to get a feel for how you think.

-- 2021 admissions interviews will be held online.
-You can find the most up to date interview information here, including advice on how to prepare.
+- You can find the most up to date interview information here, including advice on how to prepare.

 - We will contact all applicants by email to let them know whether or not they have been shortlisted for interview

 Hattie Carter (2019, English)